pnp/powershell/pages/articles/updatenotifications.md

 To turn off this update check set the `PNPPOWERSHELL_UPDATECHECK` environment variable to `false`.
 Any other value will still continue to check for versions.

-If you have a script and want to turn of the update check, simply set the following as the first line of your script:
+If you have a script and want to turn off the update check, simply set the following as the first line of your script:

 ```powershell
 $env:PNPPOWERSHELL_UPDATECHECK="false"